brickman1444/superspygame/Rules.md

 Create the plot deck by placing the Final Conflict card face down to make the bottom.
 Then place a scene card.
 Then place the Plot Reveal card.
 Then place the rest of the scene cards.
 Top it off with the Briefing Card and finally the Last Mission Card.

+Finally, give everyone one Influence Token.

 ## Gameplay

 The game is played in turns.
 The player who most recently saw a superspy movie goes first.
 Each player will take a turn narrating a scene and then control will pass to the player on their left.

 ### Turns
 On a turn, the controlling player draws an Item Card and a Function Card.
-This defines a cool gadget in the form of: “It’s a [Item Card] that [Function Card]” such as “It’s a form fitting tuxedo that poisons sharks.”
+This defines a cool gadget in the form of: “It’s a ________ that _________” such as “It’s a form fitting tuxedo that poisons sharks.”
 The player does not reveal the cards to the other players.
 The player narrates a scene with the superspy in it continuing the story.
 The scene must involve the superspy getting into a type of trouble or conflict where their gadget (the cards they drew) is the perfect thing to get them out of trouble.
 A scene should take about 1-2 minutes.

 For example, with the form fitting tuxedo that poisons sharks, the player would narrate a scene where the superspy goes to a fancy party to gather information.
 Then the villain floods the room and releases sharks.
 The superspy saves the partiers by jumping into the mouths of sharks and poisoning them.

-### Currency
+### Influence Tokens

-Each player starts with a one tokens.
-Tokens can be spent for the following effects:
+Each player starts with a one Influence Token.
+Influence Tokens can be spent for the following effects:

-- Redraw a card
+- Redraw a Item or Function card.
+You can draw two more cards and then choose from all three which one you want to keep.
-- Change a detail in a your scene or someone else's scene
+- Change a detail in someone else's scene.
+For example you could add a character to a scene, add an attribute to a character, add some dialogue to a character or change the environment.